Hari70a/React-native-Facebook-Integration/README.md

 * Follow this [link](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html for getting keys through puTTygen)

-* Avoid get android key from command prompt because this will the app to install only once .
-After then it will show invalid hash key
+* Avoid getting  android key from command prompt ,  because this will allow the app to install only once .
+After then it will show invalid hash key(mismatch  in keyhash occurs)

 * Then proceed with following steps